*Disclaimer: this post gets personal. It gets human. It gets deep*

 Mine came down to about $2,000.
 For those of you in the US or most of Europe that’ll sound ridiculous but southeast asia is cheap for the most part and that’s where I genuinely want to live (and I do)

 Same for your everyday expense on food.
-The bike or car you want to ride, etc. Kids if you have any, they need food, books, clothing… some things you’ll write down the number and feel stupid.
+The bike or car you want to ride, etc. Kids if you have or plan to have any they need food, books, clothing… some things you’ll write down the number and feel stupid.
 “How am I going to spend 500 a month on clothes?” is what some people may realize.

 Well, a nice pair of leather shoes from Italy can run that much very easily.
 Lets say your brother gets married and you want to be dressed your very sharpest.
 There ya go.
 And that’s only shoes… We’re talking about an idealistic lifestyle here, not a lifestyle that’s just better than the one you have now.